notionparallax/blog/_diary-entries/2017-01-01-futures-forum-all-about-it.md

 The rigour imposed by the canvas turned several of the ludicrous inputs into some quite feasible businesses[^porc].

-[^porc]: I've seen a couple pitched, since, as actual real businesses!
-We still had our fair share of assassinations-for-diamonds proposals, but at least they were well thought through!

 <figure class="half-width right">
 ![small pieces of paper with some silly things written on them, like "Wikipedia for hunters"]({{ site.baseurl }}/assets/16/ff/IMG_20141209_164936.jpg)